Durpro/dynamic-date-legal/README.md

-# dynamic-date-legal
+# dynamic-date
-Legal and support pages for the Dynamic Date Canva app, made by Norman Huang
+Legal and support pages for the Dynamic Date Canva app,

+made by Norman Huang for Canva

-email: durpro300@gmail.com ,
+email: durpro300@gmail.com

+its cool right?